 Customers explain that all sorts of animals and pests actually like to climb up the downspout starting at the elbow at the bottom.
 Stories of squirrels, mice, rats and even snakes have been stopped from entering the downspout by a piece of GutterBrush inserted into the open downspout end at the ground.
 This may become a maintenance item but at least it can be solved without a ladder.

-Water needs to flow beneath rooftop solar panels and raccoons, squirrels leaves and debris can buildup underneath the solar panels.
+Water needs to flow beneath rooftop solar panels and critters, pigeons, leaves and debris can cause buildup under the solar panels.
 When leaves buildup filling the gap between the roof and the solar panels, the apparatus can heat up causing damage.
 The challenge is that the rain water must flow freely underneath the panels and any stoppage of water by debris or other means can cause a water backup and roof leakage from nails and or roof shingle or roof tile joints.
 Chicken wire, mesh and wide open screens can be used as a barrier to animals and debris, while allowing water uninhibited flow, however they require fastening into the roof and into the solar array which can cause damage and leakage.
 GutterBrush can be installed fast and easy to keep pests and leaves from building up while allowing water to flow through and since there are no fasteners needed in a pressure fit application, maintenance is a snap!

 A slate roof was installed and due to the cathedral ceiling area, a gap was left open intentionally between the roof and the trim.
 In this case, the gap was left because the great room area open cathedral ceiling insulated structure left no space for air movement.
-Roof ventilation requires air entrance, movement and exit and the cathedral structure was blocking air movement, thus the roofer added air movement within the roof above the original roof board by running 3/3" ferrin strips and installing another layer of roof plywood and then installing the slate roof.
+Roof ventilation requires air entrance, movement and exit and the cathedral structure was blocking air movement, thus the roofer added air movement within the roof above the original roof board by running 3/3" ferring strips and installing another layer of roof plywood and then installing the slate roof.
 The process requires air entrance at the gap between the trim and the slate roof and GutterBrush filled that gap with a pressure fit keeping bats, and insects out while allowing air to flow through.

 GutterBrush can be used to keep trash and debris from entering street gutter curb sewers while allowing water to run through.
 Sewers handle storm water run off, with the problem being that the storm water eventually ends up in rivers, streams, bays, inlets, creeks, estuaries and other waterways.
 In one particular case, a town was holding a concert event which would attract a high volume of concert goers.
 When they went to pull the town permit for the event, they were required to present a temporary storm water pollutant management plan.
 Officials were concerned that if there were heavy rain during the concert, paper cups, paper plates, napkins and other debris would be washed into the street sewers adding pollution to the local waterway.
 As a temporary measure, their plan was approved to utilize lengths of GutterBrush across the sewer openings; used as a storm water curb guard insert which would block and filter-out trash while the clean stormwater was able to flow through.